-What to Text Your Website: 27 Commands That Save Salon Owners Hours
+What to Text Your Website (27 Commands That Save Hearing Clinic Owners Hours)

-Manage your salon website by text with pHara.
-Here are 27 commands salon owners use to update photos, services, hours, staff, and promos — no dashboard required.
+Manage your hearing clinic website by text with pHara.
+Here are 27 commands practice owners use to update photos, services, hours, providers, and promotions — no dashboard required.

-Most salon owners didn’t get into this business to manage a website.
-But the website still needs updating — new hires, changed hours, a holiday promo, a service you finally added.
+Most hearing clinic owners didn’t get into this field to manage a website.
+But the website still needs updating — a new provider, changed hours, a community screening event, a hearing-aid brand you finally started carrying.
 On a traditional platform, that means logging in, finding the right page, making the edit, and hoping you didn’t break anything.

 On Perfectly5.5, you text it.